edelauna/Roo-Code-Marketplace/README.md

 - The root metadata.en.yml must have name, description, and version fields
 - Version must be in semver format (e.g., 1.0.0)
-- The repository must have at least one of: mcp-servers, roles, storage-systems, or items directories
+- The repository must have at least one of: mcp servers, roles, storage systems, or items directories
 - Each component must have a metadata.en.yml with the required fields including the correct type